abiyecomgit/Static-Website-Deployment-to-AWS-S3/README.md

 # Create S3 Bucket

-Firstly, In a new browser tab, Open https://www.tooplate.com and download any of the HML template or CSS template you prefered for the code.
+Firstly, In a new browser tab, click [here](https://www.tooplate.com) and download any of the HML template or CSS template you prefered for the code.

 ![tooplate-download](images/tooplate-download.png)